3D-MRI-Tissue-Segmentation/3D-MRI-Tissue-Segmentation.github.io/README.md

 Albert Ugwudike, Joe Arrowsmith, Joonsu Gha, Kamal Shah, Lapo Rastrelli, Olivia Gallupova, Pietro Vitiello

+## Our Project
+This will work as abstract

+## Why we do it
+This will work as motivation

+## Training
+Here we can show the training pipeline

+## Segmentation requires specific srchitectures
+Here we can show the various architectures we have used an their diagrams

 ---

 | 2D Models Implemented  | 3D Models Implemented |